Anthony Isaacs Logo

 • maintain zero BAC condition for three years.

-Can I apply for a work only license?
+Can I apply for a work only licence?

 Despite popular belief, there is no such thing in Victoria as a ‘work only’ licence.
 Anyone found guilty of drug driving will have their licence cancelled.